turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

 ```

 * Note what files exist in the tests.
 Take a look at the `package.json` file as well, noting *devDependencies* and the *scripts*.
 * Move to the `/test/Box-test.js` file.
-Make sure your assertion library, the `expect` keyword, and the Box class have been imported.
+Make sure your assertion library, the `expect` keyword have been imported.
+Wait on importing Box until Iteration 1.
 * Setup your `describe` block, and write a basic dummy test (such as `expect(true).to.equal(true);`).
 This test *should* pass right away to show you that everything is linked correctly.
 * Run `npm test` to see if your test passes.
 If not, take note of the error message and try to fix it.
 </section>